rodgdutra/wsl_linux/README.md

 PAUSE
 ```
 * the first line : `CD "C:\Program Files\VcXsrv"` assumes that you installed in the `Program Files`, if the installed folder was another one change this line.
-* Save the file, create a shortcut to this file and click with the right button of the mouse on the shortcut go in advanced and check the run as administrator, this is extra important if you want to use a web browser such as `firefox` or `chromium`, becouse it avoid some lack of permission bugs.
+* Save the file, create a shortcut to this file and click with the right button of the mouse on the shortcut go in advanced and check the run as administrator, this is extra important if you want to use a web browser such as `firefox` or `chromium`, because it avoid some lack of permission bugs.
 * After that launch the shortcut to the `.bat` file and watch the magic happens.